How Bad Are Soda Drinks for Your Health?

-Although carbonated drinks or sodas are very delicious, they can be fairly damaging for our body’s health.
+Although carbonated drinks, or soda drinks, are delicious, they can be fairly damaging for our body’s health.
 They can also present a lot of dental risks whether or not they contain sweeteners.

-We are going to take this opportunity to help discover why sodas and other foods can be so damaging and why you should avoid them to keep your teeth healthy for a longer period of time.
+We’re going to take this opportunity to help discover why soda drinks can be so damaging.
+We’ll see why you should avoid them in order to keep your teeth healthy for a longer.

-- Sodas contain an exorbitant amount of sugar and, as we all know, sugars provide the body with a large amount of calories but do not contain even one single nutrient.
+- Sodas contain an exorbitant amount of sugar.
+As we all know, sugars provide the body with a large amount of calories but don’t contain even one single nutrient.

 - Consuming these drinks could provoke the development of type II diabetes.